OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 - 32
 - 64

-Switches are much more efficent than their lesser couterpart (hubs/repeaters).
-Switches are able to keep track of what devices is connected to what port, that way, when it recives a packet, it knows where to send it, reducing network traffic.
+Switches are much more efficient than their lesser counterpart (hubs/repeaters).
+Switches are able to keep track of what devices are connected to what port; that way, when it receives a packet, it knows where to send it, reducing network traffic.

 Both switches and routers can be connected to one another.
-Doing so increases the redundancy (reliablility) becuase there are extra paths involved.
+Doing so increases the redundancy (reliability) because there are extra paths involved.
 Meaning if one path goes down, the packet can be sent via another path.

 -----